taikoxyz/raiko/docs/README_Docker_and_RA.md

 Take that quote and replace `V3_QUOTE_BYTES` in the `script/config_dcap_sgx_verifier.sh` script.

-6. In the `script/config_dcap_sgx_verifier.sh` script, replace `--fork-url https://any-holesky-rpc-url/` with any Holesky RPC URL.
+6. In the `script/config_dcap_sgx_verifier.sh` script, replace `--fork-url https://any-holesky-rpc-url/` with the RPC URL of the respective network.

 7. Call the script with `./script/config_dcap_sgx_verifier.sh`.